801labs/website/content/code-of-conduct.md

 Minor conflicts would begin with a verbal warning and only proceed further as necessary.
 For offenses that affect the safety or security of the space, a Key Holding Volunteer has the ability to immediately suspend a membership, prohibiting the Member access to the space.
 This suspension is in effect until the next board meeting, at which time the suspension automatically ends unless the Board votes otherwise.

-Note that some offenses – including but not limited to non-payment of dues – can trigger automatic membership suspension or termination, without a formal review by the Board or any other steps listed above.
+Note that some offenses – including but not limited to non-payment of dues – can trigger automatic patronage suspension or termination, without a formal review by the Board or any other steps listed above.

 ## Children (<18 yrs old) and Animals
 Children and animals are welcome at 801 Labs, but must be accompanied by a guardian.
 The guardian is responsible for:

-1. The child/animal’s actions and messes.
+1. The child/animal's actions and messes.
-2. The child/animal’s health.
+2. The child/animal's health.
 It should go without saying, but please do not bring illness into a confined public place.
-3. The child/animal’s forced interactions with other 801 Labs Patrons who are not comfortable around children/animals.
+3. The child/animal's forced interactions with other 801 Labs Patrons who are not comfortable around children/animals.
-4. The child/animal’s dismissal from the hackerspace in the event of persistent problems.
+4. The child/animal's dismissal from the hackerspace in the event of persistent problems.

 ## Our Standards
 Examples of behavior that contributes to creating a positive environment include: